-New York poised to become latest state to grant driver's licenses to illegal immigrants
+New York latest state to approve driver's licenses for illegal immigrants

 Cuomo, a Democrat, had expressed concern that if the bill was enacted it would create a database of undocumented immigrants that federal authorities could use to deport them.

-After the New York state attorney general declared the bill had safeguards against that, Cuomo’s legal counsel, Alphonso David, said in a statement, “The governor will sign the bill.
+But the New York state attorney general has declared the bill had safeguards against that, Cuomo’s legal counsel, Alphonso David, said in a statement.

-“Governor Cuomo has supported this policy for over a decade,” David added.
+Cuomo signed the bill on Monday night, his spokesman Peter Ajemian said in an email.
+It will take effect before the end of the year, according to the text of the measure.

-New York state Senator Luis Sepúlveda, the measure’s Democratic sponsor, said in a statement it would benefit the children of illegal immigrants by allowing their parents to drive them to school.
+New York state Senator Luis Sepúlveda, the measure’s Democratic sponsor, said in a statement it will benefit the children of illegal immigrants by allowing their parents to drive them to school.

 “In a time when immigrants’ rights and livelihoods are being severely threatened, the Green Light Bill is a clear message that we New Yorkers will always choose to lead with courage and love and to fight for everyone’s right to the American Dream,” Sepúlveda said.
-He also said it would improve safety on the roads.

 The authors of the study suggested that, before the law took effect, illegal immigrants were more likely to flee the scene of an accident because their vehicles were unregistered and they feared having them impounded.